 To round out our restaurant guides showcasing the cuisine of the city esteemed late restaurant critic Jonathan Gold called home, we're extending our view beyond the sunny spots of Santa Monica and the buzzy bars of Downtown to the trendy eateries of Silver Lake.
 Spanning a bustling Thai joint to an up-and-coming vegetable-forward cafe, these restaurants are proof that L.A. is indeed one of the best food cities in America.
 Keep scrolling to find out which of the best restaurants in Silver Lake are actually worth braving the 101 for.

 Arguably one of the best Italian restaurants in Los Angeles (not just Silver Lake), Alimento balances laid-back bistro ambiance with powerfully delicious dishes.
 Chef Zach Pollack's "menu here is modest but clever," praised late food critic Jonathan Gold in the Los Angeles Times.
-"You're tempted to come back often just to see what he may be up to next."

 Must-order dish: Tortellini in brodo